alexB-95/alexB-95/README.md

 ### Hello.
 I'm Alex.
-I like analyizing data using Python as well as dabbling in whatever I find interesting.
+I have a degree in Astrophysics and like analyzing data using Python as well as dabbling in whatever I find interesting.

 <!--
 **alexB-95/alexB-95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.